I have a friend who is an electric guitar player. He’s a really good one too!

 If you want to keep your hard-working musicians that serve above and beyond, you have to pay them something.
 You may say…I can’t afford it!
 That’s okay…you can pay them in other ways.
 There are things other than money that you can give your people as payment for all that they do.
 You can always:

 - Write them a thank you card (handwritten).

 When you don’t “pay” your musicians for the time and effort that they put in diligently every week, you are effectively telling them that what they bring to the table isn’t worth anything.
 The musician community is a tight group… and people talk.
 You may get away with burning out a musician or two…but word travels fast when you don’t give adequate “payment” to the people who serve on your team.
 Eventually, your church will develop the stigma of being the place where musicians come to die.
 Do you really want musicians to die?
 Metaphorically that is!

 It doesn’t matter if you lead out a church of 100 or 5,000.
 You NEED to pay your musicians that serve diligently and regularly.
 Simple as that.

 When you pay your musicians with money, gifts, time, or with a thank you card, it speaks volumes.
 You will find yourself having less turnover and will build cohesiveness from the inside out.

 Prepare For Worship.
-A resource provided to you by WorshipTrac.
+A resource provided to you by the easy-to-use worship planning software WorshipTrac.